 The maximum profit however, can be a little tricky and the best we can do is estimate it because we don’t know in advance how the back month option will be impacted by changes in implied volatility.

-When trading neutral calendars, you want to look for a stock with low implied volatility that you think will remain stable over the course of the trade.
+When trading delta neutral calendars, you want to look for a stock with low implied volatility that you think will remain stable over the course of the trade.